Comparative Analysis of Micro Data: Attitudes and Electoral Behaviour

 Electoral Behaviour in Western Europe

 Much of my work looks into the impact of contextual factors (broadly defined) on electoral behaviour in Western Europe.
 I’m particularly interested in Extreme Right voting.
 A recent contribution is my study of competition for the Working Class vote.
+I also try to locate Germany’s new right-wing party within the broader family of European Far Right parties.

 Macro-Quantitative Analysis: France & More